READY FOR A NEW CENTURY?

 You may have already done research on investing in Asia.
 But I’m here to tell you that most of the info online is written by expats who are illiterate in the local language and have no clue what they’re doing.

 InvestAsian is unique because of our analysts, contacts, and translators based across Asia.
 Together, our staff speaks nine languages and shares a vast array of experience.

 That gives our clients the best results possible.
 For example, you would have a hard time assessing the Thai stock market if you only speak English.

-InvestAsian has local experts on the ground who are always searching, networking, and helping our clients find opportunities they never could otherwise.
+InvestAsian has local experts on the ground who are always searching, networking, and helping clients find unique investment opportunities they never would have otherwise.

 Nations are broken down into one of three different categories based on their stage of development.

 Developed markets, including the United States and Australia, are often the weakest economically.
 Their population growth is tepid or even negative.
 Such markets are highly regulated while large multinational firms already exist in any sector you could possibly think of.

 Emerging markets, like Thailand and Malaysia, go through change at a much faster pace.
 Manufacturing is usually a big part of these economies.
 Foreign investment is peaking and local firms are just starting to expand internationally, finding their own opportunities abroad.

 Beyond them are frontier markets: countries like Myanmar and Cambodia.
 These are the places where rapid growth and high potential for investment returns have only recently started.